nicolo-tellini/LICO/README.md

 ## CONFIGURE ```monitor.sh```

-Let's see how to change the script for monitoring a GitHub package.
+Let's see how monitor a GitHub package.

 ```
 #!/bin/bash

 rundir=/favorite/dir/ # this is the path where monitor.sh is stored
 pipeline=mypipeline # the name of your pipeline, it is used to send you an apporpriate report on Telegram

 soft1=bwa-mem2 # the name of the software we want to check the link status